Gunnar Studenhofft: Club career

 In 2021 Studenhofft joined the academy of Orlando City SC of Major League Soccer.
 He made two appearances for the club in MLS Next, scoring against Florida Rush SC.
+For the 2022 season, Studenhofft joined newly-formed Cedar Stars FC of the United Premier Soccer League.
+With six goals, he was the club’s top scorer en route to qualifying for the playoff rounds.

+He joined Manhattan SC of the USL League Two for the 2023 season.
+Following the season, Studenhofft was drafted 65th overall in the 2024 MLS SuperDraft by the Colorado Rapids.
+In the process, he became the first-ever Caymanian player selected in an MLS SuperDraft.

+In March 2025, Studenhoff signed for Huntsville City FC of MLS Next Pro for the 2025 season.
+Later that month, it was announced that the Major League Soccer rights to Studenhoff had been acquired by from the Colorado Rapids by Nashville SC.

 International career

 Studenhofft represented the Cayman Islands at the 2017 CONCACAF Boys' Under-15 Championship in Bradenton, Florida.
 The team won its first two matches, against Aruba and Bonaire.
 In the first match, Studenhofft scored two of his team's three goals.
 Following a 4–0 victory over Saint Martin, the Cayman Islands finished first in Group G and advanced to the knockout rounds.
 Studenhofft scored his team's fourth goal in the match.
 The Cayman Islands ultimately finished the tournament undefeated, ending with a 2–0 victory over Antigua and Barbuda.
 Studenhofft assisted on his team's second goal of the match.

 In 2019 Studenhofft was named to the Cayman squad that competed in 2019 CONCACAF U-17 Championship qualifying.
 The team opened its campaign with a 2–0 victory over Grenada and a 3–0 victory over the United States Virgin Islands but were eliminated in the final match of the Group Stage by eventual group winners Nicaragua.
 The following year he was part of the under-20 squad that competed in 2020 CONCACAF U-20 Championship qualifying.

-He made his senior international debut on 24 March 2021 in a 2022 FIFA World Cup qualification match against Suriname.
+Studenhofft made his senior international debut on 24 March 2021 in a 2022 FIFA World Cup qualification match against Suriname.
+In March 2024, he was part of the squad that participated in a training camp in Turkey which included friendlies against FC Turan, a professional club from Kazakhstan, and Moldova.
+The forward scored in the opening 1–5 defeat to FC Turan, the Cayman Islands’ only goal over the two matches.